 Several stress tests are conducted, both scheduled and ad hoc, both in the form of sensitivity or scenario analysis, either for a specific risk type or for the bank or insurance company as a whole.
-The stress test can represent various economic situations from mild recession to extreme shock.
-In 2011 a stress test was performed on the Bank Medium Term Plan as part of budget process.

-In addition to regulatory required stress tests such as those from De Nederlandsche Bank and EBA, several ad hoc tests have been conducted.
+The stress test can represent various economic situations from mild recession to extreme shock In addition to regulatory required stress tests such as those from De Nederlandsche Bank and EBA, several ad hoc tests have been conducted.

 For further information on Risk Management, see Chapters on Risk Management in the ING Annual Report.
+Go to www.ing.com.